google/crosvm/README.md

-# crosvm - The Chrome OS Virtual Machine Monitor
+# crosvm - The ChromeOS Virtual Machine Monitor

-crosvm is a virtual machine monitor (VMM) based on Linux’s KVM hypervisor, with a focus on simplicity, security, and speed. crosvm is intended to run Linux guests, originally as a security boundary for running native applications on the Chrome OS platform.
+crosvm is a virtual machine monitor (VMM) based on Linux’s KVM hypervisor, with a focus on simplicity, security, and speed. crosvm is intended to run Linux guests, originally as a security boundary for running native applications on the ChromeOS platform.
 Compared to QEMU, crosvm doesn’t emulate architectures or real hardware, instead concentrating on paravirtualized devices, such as the virtio standard.

-crosvm is currently used to run Linux/Android guests on Chrome OS devices.
+crosvm is currently used to run Linux/Android guests on ChromeOS devices.

 - [Documentation](https://crosvm.dev/book/)
 - [Announcements](https://groups.google.com/a/chromium.org/g/crosvm-announce)